 3749 Sweeten Creek Road, Asheville | (828) 676-3222

-Once a local staple among downtown Asheville eateries, Tupelo Honey has exploded in recent years to 15 locations around the nation.
+Once a local staple among downtown Asheville eateries, Tupelo Honey has expanded their flock in recent years to 14 locations around the nation.
 Their scratch-made Southern food fills bellies at breakfast, brunch, lunch, and dinner throughout the week.
 Many people go just for their biscuits, but you can’t miss their buttermilk fried chicken with a creamy milk gravy.
 Don’t forget to save room for one of their delicious desserts!

 12 College Street, Asheville | (828) 255-4863